-You can use the EHIC in Australia, Belgium, Bulgaria, Croatia, Cyprus (the Greek part), Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Great Britain, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Slovenia, Slovakia, Spain, Sweden and Switzerland.
+You can use the EHIC in Australia, Belgium, Bulgaria, Croatia, Cyprus (the Greek part), Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Great Britain (until December 31, 2020), Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Slovenia, Slovakia, Spain, Sweden and Switzerland.

 The EHIC can also be used in: Azores, Canary Islands, Ceuta, French Guiana, Gibraltar, Guadeloupe, Madeira, Martinique, Mayotte, Melilla, Réunion, Saint-Barthélemy and St. Martin.

 No need to pay on the spot with your EHIC

 When you present your European Health Insurance Card (EHIC), healthcare providers in other countries know that the invoice will be paid by CZ.
 It is sent directly to us, meaning that, in most cases, you do not have to pay the invoice up front and claim the costs back later.
 The front of the card is identical to a regular CZ healthcare card, but the back is blue, making it easy to identify.

 Equal treatment for foreigners

 Treatment is provided on the same basis as it would be to a resident of that country.
 Imagine, for example, that you suddenly need treatment in France; the costs of this treatment will not be set off against any outstanding deductible you have in the Netherlands.
 If a personal contribution applies, you will need to pay this yourself.
 You can submit a claim to us for these costs, as they may be covered under an additional insurance package or your travel insurance.